ZachHoppinen/phase-o-matic/README.md

 ## Usage

-This example usage is also available in the `notebooks/usage.ipynb`
+This example usage is also available in `notebooks/usage.ipynb`

 ```python
 import sys